 - a.
-Inpatient hospital services;

-- b.
-Outpatient hospital services;

-- c.
-Services provided by rural health clinics (RHCs) and federally qualified health centers (FQHCs);

-- d.
-Physician services whether furnished in the physician's office, the member's home, a hospital, or elsewhere;

-- e.
-Laboratory and x-ray services;
+Inpatient hospital services; - b.
+Outpatient hospital services; - c.
+Services provided by rural health clinics (RHCs) and federally qualified health centers (FQHCs); - d.
+Physician services whether furnished in the physician's office, the member's home, a hospital, or elsewhere; - e.
+Laboratory and x-ray services; - f.

-- f.
 Screening, diagnosis, and treatment services to children under the age of 21 under the Healthchek, Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) program.
 These services include all mandatory and optional medically necessary services (including treatment) and items listed in 42 U.S.C.
 1396d(a) to correct or ameliorate defects and physical and mental illness and conditions.
 Such services and items, if approved through prior authorization, include those services and items listed at 42 U.S.C.
 1396d(a), including services provided to members with a primary diagnosis of autism spectrum disorder, in excess of state Medicaid plan limits applicable to adults.
 An EPSDT screening is an examination and evaluation of the general physical and mental health, growth, development, and nutritional status of an individual under age 21.
 It includes the components set forth in 42 U.S.C.
-1396d(r) and shall be provided by plans to children under the age of twenty-one;

-- g.
-Family planning services and supplies;

-- h.
-Home health and private duty nursing services;
+1396d(r) and shall be provided by plans to children under the age of twenty-one; - g.
+Family planning services and supplies; - h.
+Home health and private duty nursing services in accordance with OAC Chapter 5160-12.
+State plan home health and private duty nursing services shall be accessed prior to using the same or similar waiver funded services;

-- i.
-Podiatry;

-- j.
-Chiropractic services;